 You’re not alone if you find strategic planning confusing.
-You may wonder how to strategic planning it well.
-That’s why you will find this nonprofit strategic planning guide valuable.
-It’s crafted to blow fluff away and clear the clutter around your nonprofit strategy and strategic planning.
+You may wonder how to start, worry about potential conflicts, or be concerned about whether a facilitator can truly understands your challenges.
+That’s why you’ll find this nonprofit strategic planning guide invaluable.
+It’s crafted to blow fluff away and clear the clutter around nonprofit strategy and strategic planning.

-You can use it to guide a nonprofit’s strategic planning process.
+You can use it to guide your nonprofit’s strategic planning process.
 If you follow this guide, your strategic plan won’t sit on a shelf and collect dust.
 Instead, you can create a nonprofit strategic plan that becomes ragged from use.
-You and your supporters’ will return to it constantly to move your nonprofit onward and upward.
+You and your supporters will return to it constantly to move your nonprofit onward and upward.

 Nonprofit Strategy Planning 101 Contents